MechanicalRock/mechanicalrock.github.io/_posts/2022-02-17-passwordless-auth-with-express-and-postgres.md

 EMAIL_FROM=Your App <admin@yourapp.com>
 ```

+> Tip: This is not a great way to store secrets in a production app.
+A secure key store would be more appropriate, but for local development and testing this should be fine.

 ## Database Structure

 Firstly we must initialise our database to allow users to both register and log-in using the one-time password.
 For that we will need two tables, `users` and `otp`.
 Users must contain at least an id and email address field like so: